Combat engineering in Somalia

-Protection Upgrade of National Intelligence Security Agency (NISA) Checkpoint 2:
+Protection upgrade of a National Intelligence Security Agency (NISA) checkpoint in Somalia

-This case study shows how the combined efforts of African Union Mission in Somalia (AMISOM), a humanitarian organisation and SafeLane mentors upgraded one of the inner security ring checkpoints.
+This case study shows how the combined efforts of African Union Mission in Somalia (AMISOM), a humanitarian organisation and SafeLane mentors upgraded one of the inner security ring checkpoints in 2018.

-In the South-Central Area of Somalia, the number of IED and complex attacks remains high.
-Due to this current threat state, it was deemed necessary to upgrade several NISA checkpoints around MIA.
+In the South-Central Area of Somalia, the number of improvised explosive device (IED) and complex attacks remains high.
+Due to this threat state, it was deemed necessary to upgrade several NISA checkpoints around the airport.

-The upgrades will give greater protection and confidence to the NISA personnel manning these checkpoints.
+The upgrades have given greater protection and confidence to the NISA personnel manning these checkpoints.

-SafeLane Global Mentors and the Combat Engineer Advisor were tasked with mentoring the AMISOM MEU Engineers in the rebuild and enhancement of NISA Checkpoint 2.
+SafeLane Global mentors and the a combat engineer advisor were tasked with mentoring the AMISOM MEU engineers in the rebuild and enhancement of NISA Checkpoint 2.

-Earlier in 2018, the humanitarian client and SafeLane Global personnel carried out recces on four NISA Checkpoints around MIA.
+Earlier in 2018, SafeLane personnel and its humanitarian client carried out reconnaissance on four NISA checkpoints around MIA.

-Technical drawings were created for each and a plan developed to put into action to commence the upgrades.
-While Civilian contractors would complete checkpoint 1, it fell to the AMISOM Engineers from the MEU to tackle the Checkpoint 2 rebuild.
+Technical drawings were created for each and a plan was developed and put into action to commence the upgrades.
+While civilian contractors would complete checkpoint 1, it fell to the AMISOM engineers from the MEU to tackle the checkpoint 2 rebuild.

-The Plant Operators made short work of the existing checkpoint, removing the barriers and preparing the ground for the new bastion structures to be built upon.
-Next, it was the turn of the Engineers, a daunting task for some that had never used the bastion system before but with some Instruction and Mentoring from the SafeLane Global Team on site, it progressed smoothly.
+The plant operators made short work of the existing checkpoint, removing the barriers and preparing the ground for the new bastion structures to be built upon.
+Next, it was the turn of the engineers, a daunting task for some who had never used the bastion system before.
+With some instruction and mentoring from the SafeLane team on site, work progressed smoothly.

 A tidy up of the site and the placement of the reclaimed barriers to form slow down areas leading into the checkpoint completed the task.

-From the very first visit to these NISA Checkpoints, it was clear that they are extremely basic and offer little to no protection for the personnel manning them.
-Checkpoint 2 has possibly the lightest amount of traffic passing through the four planned upgrades.
+From the very first visit to these NISA checkpoints, it was clear that they were extremely basic and offered little to no protection for the personnel manning them.
+Checkpoint 2 had possibly the lightest amount of traffic passing through the four planned upgrades.
 Previously this checkpoint could have been considered a soft target, and it is now an imposing, well-constructed area for NISA to operate within.